 Of course, the truck will also feature Tesla’s semi-autonomous driving system, known as AutoPilot.
 This is not a fully self-driving truck though, and drivers do need to stay behind the wheel.

 Because Class A Drivers strives to give a voice of truck drivers, we reached out to several truck drivers in anticipation of the event.
-Scott, better known as Red Viking Trucker for his popular series of YouTube videos, wants to know how long Tesla expects all the other necessary adjustments to be made that would make electric vehicles a seamless switch.
+Popular YouTuber Red Viking Trucker wants to know how long Tesla expects all the other necessary adjustments to be made that would make electric vehicles a seamless switch.
 One such change includes the need for new fueling/recharge stations.

 Other drivers we spoke to expressed concerns about electric trucks in various road conditions and harsh climates; durability with different loads; and even the potential for hacking into the autonomous driving system.